Privatix/privatix/doc/privatix-core/service/service_module_standards.md

 ### Product id

 Each service module should have unique `product id` \(uuid v4\).
-We expect in future to create mapping between service plug-in maintainer ethereum address and unique product id.
+We expect in future to create mapping between service module maintainer ethereum address and unique product id.
 This will give ability for a maintainer to reserve `product id` for his service module and sign his service module.
 User/software will have ability to:

 * verify that service module is maintained by somebody that user trusts
 * prevent from scammers to have same products \(`product id's`\) as trusted maintainer